jorgesisco/ML-Model-Production/readme.md

 If you already have a conda installation available on your computer, we recommend that you use the virtual environment method.
 If this is not the case, choose the Docker method as it is easier to set up.

 As a general note, the commands in this tutorial are meant to be run within a terminal.
-To begin you need to **clone this repo in your local filesystem and `cd` to the ML-MODEL-PRODUCTION**.
+To begin you need to **clone this repo in your local filesystem and `cd` to the ML-Model-Production**.

 To clone the repo use this command: